cyber-dojo-retired/runner-stateful/README.md

   * If successful, the key equals the method's name.
   * If unsuccessful, the key equals "exception".

+There are three runner implementations in this repo with varying speed/sharing/security tradeoffs.
+They all use the same tests.
+Pick your runner by specifying CYBER_DOJO_RUNNER_CLASS in docker-compose.yml
+ * DockerKavaVolumeRunner
+ * DockerAvatarVolumeRunner
+ * DockerKataContainerRunner

 - - - -

 # pulled?